mgoldstein/takepart/drupal/sites/all/modules/custom/pm_core/README.md

   - Data that can benefit from STI (Single Table Inheritence)

 [Doctrine Entities](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/basic-mapping.html)
-should be written in PHP and placed in the the `/app/entities` directory.
+should be written in PHP and placed in the the `app/entities` directory in the `pm_core` module directory.
 These entities **are not** Drupal Entities, they are regular PHP objects.

 Modules that use the Doctrine ORM should add this module as a dependency.